mattcolombo/kafka-connect-cli/README.md

 ## Further reading

-A great guide on how the Connect Rest API works in general, and all the endpoints it offers can be found for example in the [Confluent official documentation](https://docs.confluent.io/platform/current/connect/references/restapi.html).
+A great guide on how the Connect API works in general, and all the endpoints it offers can be found for example in the [Confluent official documentation](https://docs.confluent.io/platform/current/connect/references/restapi.html).

 ## TODO